Friday, May 30, 2025

 A new philosophy of science and technology

 What are vague monster concepts ?
 They might be described as having a huge comprehension which hinders them being grasped as an intelligible whole so that one is inevitably lead to form a subconcept of which important aspects are missing (we could call such concepts 'quantum' or even 'fractal' in the Baudrillardian sense).
 This allows a rhetoric of the concept which can pragmatically justify opposing statements according to circumstance (in the theory of Thom, it is almost if it were alive and had developed a sort of self-defense mechanism).
 It also invites the questioning of whether the concept as a whole represents anything consistent and intelligible beyond being merely a cloud, a manipulate veil for power and control.
 Western culture abounds in monster concepts.
 We mentioned 'religion'.
-Another concept is 'intelligence' though this is also a the same time a pseudo-concept.
-Relatedly, what we discuss in this post is the western monster concept of 'science'.
+Another concept is 'intelligence' though this is also a the same time a pseudo-concept (as is the concept 'socio-economic class').
+We do not of course mean here the sense of 'intelligence' which pertains to the essence, structure and dynamics of human reason, of the human mind, of consciousness...the subject of the philosophy of mind, cognitive science, nor the problems with learning difficulties in children and adolescents (and how tests can be use to diagnose specific difficulties).
+No, what we address here is the pseudo-concept of 'intelligence' in which in certain cultures individual A is said to be 'smarter', 'more intelligent', 'brighter', etc. than individual B. 'Intelligence' not as a common essence of a (biologically) normal human being, but as some kind of alleged extra virtue or special attribute.
+There are universal valid concepts of being 'intelligent' : i) knowledge of the moral law, or, knowledge of what should or should not be done, knowledge of how one should treat other human beings and animals.
+The organ of intelligence is empathy and compassion (durch Mitleid wissend...).
+Without empathy and compassion, without a firm knowledge of the absolute universality and inviolability of human and animal rights there is no way a human being could ever be considered 'intelligent', but rather in this instance should be considered some kind of aberration and monster, a case of stunted development. ii) insight-wisdom in the practice of self-reflection into the nature of consciousness (and this includes suitably philosophically illumined formal and theoretical disciplines). iii) possession of skills which contribute to the common good and alleviation of suffering of human beings, animals and the environment. iv) artistic genius.
+What we call 'anti-intelligence' is the loathsome set of (predominantly verbal) 'skills' concerned with deceiving, manipulating, controlling, exploiting and harming other people (generally for the aim of wealth, prestige and power).

-In a nutshell: there are really only two species of authentic 'science': the science of consciousness, the philosophical psychology we have discussed previously, and the 'science' (which we call welfare engineering, a primary example being medicine) whose primary goal is lessening the suffering and improving the lives not only of human beings but of all life (ethically guided medicine and engineering).
+In a nutshell: there are really only two species of authentic 'science': the science of consciousness, the philosophical psychology we have discussed previously, and the 'science' (which we call welfare engineering, a primary example being medicine) whose primary goal is lessening the suffering and improving the lives not only of human beings but of all life (ethically guided medicine, engineering, history and other human sciences).
 Human beings love to explore and travel and discover new worlds, and science can furnish the tools and vehicles for doing this but this tendency and activity in itself is not science, it is what science can serve.
-Now purely theoretical and formal 'science' that abstracts from the conditions and needs of human beings and other living beings on this planet - and which is not concerned with the phenomenology of consciousness and psychotherapy - has been vastly overrated, over-prized, overvalued as have the so-called abilities and achievements in it (there is a noted tendency for so-called 'brilliant' theoreticians to be notably stupid, ignorant, bigoted (if not immoral) outside the narrow compartment of their professional interests ).
-It has it roots in ancient Greece in which beyond medicine welfare engineering was largely non-existent (before Archimedes and the Hellenistic era; however in an interesting passage Aristotle envisions the idea of tools which work by themselves).
+Now purely theoretical and formal 'science' that abstracts from the conditions and needs of human beings and other living beings on this planet - and which is not concerned with the phenomenology of consciousness and psychotherapy - has been vastly overrated, over-prized, overvalued as have the so-called abilities and achievements in it (the myth of the theoretical 'genius' who in reality is just an individual payed and idolized by society to engage in games, hobbies and obsessions, often involving an amount of plagiarism, with no true human, social or environmental value).
+In ancient Greece beyond medicine and Thucydides welfare engineering was largely non-existent (before Archimedes and the Hellenistic era; however in an interesting passage Aristotle envisions the idea of tools which work by themselves).
 And more importantly theoretical science, the idea that man obtains fulfillment through an external knowledge which has no bearing on the welfare and life of living beings or any connection to the direct phenomenological self-knowledge of consciousness aiming at personal liberation, clearly has its template in medieval scholasticism and the particular kind of historical, organized and revealed religion it served.
-A whole new paradigm for the development of welfare engineering needs to be developed which emphasizes collaboration and purges research from ulterior motives based on financial, social and personal gain as well as the poisonous ideology of competition and struggle or the domination of the gambling conman entrepreneur.
+A whole new paradigm for the development of welfare engineering needs to be developed which emphasizes collaboration and purges research from ulterior motives based on financial, social and personal gain as well as the poisonous ideology of competition and struggle or glorification of the 'entrepreneur'.
 There is also a vast new field of the archaeology of welfare engineering with regards to its presence in various historical cultures (even if not in a conscious conceptual form).

 There is a structural analogy between philosophical psychology and welfare engineering; the Pali suttas abound with Indian medical terms and there is likewise a connection between ancient Greek medicine (where experimental and empirical methodology was present) and both Pyrrhonism and Stoicism.